Learn how to create mortgage broker websites that make your business money.

-Next, you can work with an agency or supplier that understands server architecture and website security.
+Next, you can work with a web development company that understands server architecture and website security.
 This will mean you can operate your business with the confidence that your website is well looked after.
 Our team for example, ensure that we keep abreast of OWASP Top 10 security risks and employ tools to monitor and prevent 3rd party intrusion.

-Being the main target for hackers and spammers means that security is a must if you are going to use WordPress.
-If you are operating a WordPress website without proper security policies or without redundancies in place then you can expect that sooner or later your website will be exploited.
+Operating in the finance and mortgage broking industries mean that security is a must if you are going to create a website.
+If you are operating a website without proper security policies or without redundancies in place then you can expect that sooner or later your website will be exploited.
 From a business point of view, any website vulnerability can in turn have a negative impact on your credibility and could potentially spread viruses to your users.

 To make Manta, we took the most popular platform in the world – WordPress – and made it even more powerful by enhancing it’s features using automation and cloud computing to deliver more value to our customers while they pay less.

-We did this by integrating the WordPress system with industry leading technologies such as Amazon Web Services and Google Cloud Platform so that your website is optimised for business use – specifically, it is safer, more secure and completely customisable to your unique needs.
+We did this by integrating the WordPress system with industry leading technologies such as Amazon Web Services and Google Cloud Platform so that any website built with our platform is optimised for business use – specifically, it is safer, more secure and completely customisable to your unique needs.

 Being an enterprise-ready solution, we provide hosting, uptime monitoring and weekly backups as part of all our website packages.
 We do this because we understand that our clients want a cost-effective solution that comes with the peace of mind required to go about their everyday lives.